azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 Non-admin controls always refer to the controls associated with any of the resource types other than organization or project. i.e Build/Release/AgentPool/ServiceConnection/VariableGroup/SecureFile/Repo/Feeds.

-For example, to scan all builds in a project, run the command below after replacing `<OrganizationName>` with your Azure DevOps org name and `<ProjectNames>` with a comma separated list of project names where your ADO resources are hosted.
+For example, to scan all builds in a project, run the command below after replacing `<OrganizationName>` with your ADO org name and `<ProjectNames>` with a comma separated list of project names where your ADO resources are hosted.

 ```PowerShell